NEH Mini-Grant Application

-Those community agencies or groups wishing to apply for funds from the OCTC NEH Mini-Grant will complete the following application.
+We are pleased to announce the annual NEH Mini-Grant available through OCTC’s Humanities Department and Common Reading program.
+Those community agencies or groups wishing to apply for funds from the OCTC NEH Mini-Grant will review the guidelines below and complete the application process.

 The OCTC NEH Mini-Grant is made possible in conjunction with the OCTC NEH Endowment (initiated in 2011 with an NEH Challenge Grant and completed in 2017).
 The grant serves to promote and support the humanities at OCTC with programs such as the Common Reading program, the Global Studies program, as well as many others.
 The purpose of the mini-grant component is to support complementary programs throughout the OCTC service area.